Matrix representations of frame and lifted-graphic matroids correspond to gain functions: Unavoidable minors

-As is often the case, graph minors are harder to work with than subgraphs.
-Theorem \ref{T:TangledSubgraph} is an analogue of Theorem \ref{T:TangledMinor} for topological subgraphs.
-The biased graph $\mathsf T_{2,3}'$ of Figure \ref{fig:T2PrimeSplit} has exactly two triangles in it.
-The set of balanced cycles of $\mathsf T_{2,3}'$ consists of exactly these two triangles.
-Let $L$ denote the set of three links connecting the two triangles in $\mathsf T_{2,3}'$.
-Note that $\mathsf T_{2,3}'/L\cong\mathsf T_2'$.
-For $i\in\{1,2\}$, let $\mathsf T_{2,3-i}'$ be the biased graph obtained from $\mathsf T_{2,3}'$ by contracting $i$ links from $L$.
+As is often the case with graphs, minors are harder to work with than subgraphs.
+In this section we prove Theorem \ref{MT:Unavoidsubdivisions}, an analogue of Theorem \ref{MT:UnavoidableMinors} for biased topological subgraphs.
+We also prove a result on unavoidable biased topological subgraphs for almost-balanced biased graphs.

+Let $\Pr$ denote the biased graph whose underlying graph is the triangular prism, with just its two triangles balanced (Figure \ref{fig:T2PrimeSplit}).
+Let $L$ denote the matching of three edges linking the two triangles of $\Pr$.
+Observe that $\Pr/L\cong\mathsf T_2$.
+Let $\Pr_2$ and $\Pr_1$, respectively, be the biased graphs obtained from $\Pr$ by contracting 1 and 2 edges of $L$, respectively (so $\Pr_2$ has two edges of $L$ remaining, and $\Pr_1$ has just one edge of $L$ remaining from $\Pr$).
+Set $\Tt_0 = \Gg_0 \cup \{\Pr, \Pr_1, \Pr_2\}$.
+Theorem \ref{MT:Unavoidsubdivisions} guarentees that at least one of the biased graphs in $\Tt_0$ is unavoidable as a biased topological subgraph in 2-connected properly unbalanced biased graphs.

-\begin{thm} If $\Omega$ is a vertically 2-connected and properly unbalanced biased graph, then $\Omega$ contains as a subgraph a subdivision of a base biased graph or a subdivision of a member of $\{\mathsf T_{2,3}',\mathsf T_{2,2}',\mathsf T_{2,1}'\}$. \end{thm} \begin{proof} If $\Omega$ is not tangled, then our result follows from Proposition \ref{P:TubeMinor}.
+\begin{proof}[Proof of Theorem \ref{MT:Unavoidsubdivisions}] If $\Omega$ is not tangled, then the result follows from Proposition \ref{P:TubeMinor}.
 So assume that $\Omega$ is tangled.
-By Theorem \ref{T:TangledMinor}, $\Omega$ contains a link minor $(G,\mc B)$ that is either a biased $K_4$ without a balanced triangle or a biased $2C_3$ without a balanced 2-cycle.
-In the case of a biased $K_4$, $\Omega$ must contain as a subgraph a subdivision of $(G,\mc B)$ because $K_4$ is a 3-regular graph.
-In the case of a biased $2C_3$, either $\Omega$ contains as a subgraph a subdivision of $(G,\mc B)$ or $\Omega$ contains as a link minor $(G',\mc B')$ which is vertically 2-connected, has minimum degree 3, and contains an edge $e$ for which $(G',\mc B')/e=(G,\mc B)$.
-Since $\Omega$ is tangled, the underlying graph of $(G',\mc B')$ is as shown in Figure \ref{F:DoubleTriangleSplitToK4-0}.
+By Theorem \ref{T:TangledMinor}, $\Omega$ contains a link minor $(G,\mc B)$ that is either a biased $K_4$ with no balanced triangle or a biased $2C_3$ with no balanced 2-cycle.
+In the first case, since $K_4$ is 3-regular $\Om$ contains a subdivision of $\GB$.
+In the second case, either $\Omega$ contains as a subgraph a subdivision of $(G,\mc B)$ or $\Omega$ contains a link minor $(G',\mc B')$ that is 2-connected, has minimum degree 3, and contains an edge $e'$ for which $(G',\mc B')/e' = (G,\mc B)$.
+Since $\Omega$ is tangled, $G'$ is as shown in Figure \ref{F:DoubleTriangleSplitToK4-0}.